The Making of Global Capitalism, 1500-1914

 The program will require close and careful reading and discussion as well as considered and well-grounded writing.
 Our work will be conducted at an upper-division level, so students should have significant experience in close analytical reading, critical thinking, and research writing.

 As this is an integrated program, it is expected that students will receive a full 16 credits, and they should register with that intent.
 In some cases, the research component may not be completed, resulting in 12 credits.
 Several areas in which credit equivalencies are expected to be awarded are political economy of historical capitalism, historical sociology, and conceptualizing historical research.

-history, political economy, political science, historical sociology, graduate school, and informed citizenship.
+This offering will prepare you for careers and advanced study in: history, political economy, political science, historical sociology, graduate school, and informed citizenship.

 - No Required Online Learning - No access to web tools required.
 Any web tools provided are optional.